BricsCAD Mechanical allows you to create and modify 3D models.

 Ways to create a 3D model.

-- Model a 3D surface and thickening it to make a 3D solid, or stitching several surfaces together to create watertight 3D solid.
+Model a 3D surface and thickening it to make a 3D solid, or stitching several surfaces together to create a watertight 3D solid.

 Ways to edit and add more details to your 3D models